mirageglobe/zip-testcafe/README.md

 # testcafe with debian-jessie/debian-stretch/alpine3.9

+This project is archived. for more information or support, please reachout to me (maintainer) or raise github issue

 image of testcafe (https://github.com/DevExpress/testcafe) with slim versions of debian-jessie/debian-stretch/alpine. this docker image is a builder for screen dependancies.

 - maintainer : jimmy mg lim (mirageglobe@gmail.com) / www.mirageglobe.com